microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupOwner.md

 ## DESCRIPTION

-The `Remove-EntraBetaGroupOwner` cmdlet removes an owner from a group in Microsoft Entra ID.Specify the `ObjectId` and `OwnerId` parameters to remove an owner from a group.
+The `Remove-EntraBetaGroupOwner` cmdlet removes an owner from a group in Microsoft Entra ID.
+Specify the `ObjectId` and `OwnerId` parameters to remove an owner from a group.

 ## EXAMPLES

 ### Example 1: Remove an owner

-This example demonstrates how to remove an owner from a group in Microsoft Entra ID.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'
 Remove-EntraBetaGroupOwner -ObjectId 'qqqqqqqq-5555-0000-1111-hhhhhhhhhhhh' -OwnerId 'xxxxxxxx-8888-5555-9999-bbbbbbbbbbbb'
 ```

-This command removes the specified owner from the specified group.

-ObjectID - Specifies the ID of a group in Microsoft Entra ID.
+This example demonstrates how to remove an owner from a group in Microsoft Entra ID.

-OwnerId  - Specifies the ID of an owner.

 ## PARAMETERS